Following are some definitions and explanations of terms used in the National Survivor Network’s foundational documents.

 “We use ‘people of the global majority’ (PGM) interchangeably with ‘black, indigenous, and people of color’ (BIPOC), since black, indigenous, and people of color represent over 80% of the world’s population.
 This wording points out the demographic inaccuracy of the euphemism ‘minority’ and can feel more empowering for some people.”
 (PGM ONE)

 Precarious work means work in positions where workers do not have secure, stable employee status that does not put their wellbeing at odds with their economic survival.
 This includes contract and temporary work, work as an “independent contractor,” and work in informal or street economies.
 It also includes work in which employees cannot leave if they needed to, cannot take a sick or family day without risking unpaid bills, or are pressured due to economic necessity to do work or tolerate employment practices that cause them harm.
 “Undervalued work” carries similar increased vulnerabilities as it often lacks adequate worker protections.
+Sometimes we also refer to this as “work in informal economies.”

 People experiencing poverty are at higher risk for trafficking.
 Economic policies, programs, and strategies that reduce or mitigate the impacts of poverty reduce trafficking.